Treasure Zazzle - Alhaga homestead

 Y’all, a forest garden’s success is all about them layers workin’ together like a well oiled machine.
 It’s a regular hoedown of plants helpin’ each other out.

-So, come along with us as we unravel these here wonders, layer by layer.
-Next week, we’ll be yakkin’ about them big ol’ trees in the top layer.
+So, come along with me as I unravel these different wonders, layer by layer in your own food forest garden.
+Next week, I’ll be yakkin’ about them big ol’ trees in the top layer.
 Remember, buildin’ an ecosystem’s like cookin’ a good stew – it takes time and patience.

-Till next time, y’all take care now!
-This here’s Tidde and Fidde, your friendly neighborhood self sufficiency bloggers, signin’ off.
+Till next time, y’all take care now.
+This here’s d Fidde, your friendly neighborhood self sufficiency bloggers, signin’ off.